DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

 ### Walking Up to the Exit Door for the First Time
 - Somebody: Yeah, the door is locked, alright
 - Allister: There must be *SOME* way to open it, right?
 - Ally: Perhaps the archmage left behind some clues...
+Read the notes bro

+### Entering the Ending Room After Collecting All Journal Entries
+- Somebody: Let's see if we can break the seal now!

+### Walking Up to the Exit Door After Collecting All Journal Entries
+-

 ## Journal Entries
 The journal entries